Frenchs Forest: Road

 The main routes through Frenchs Forest include the east-west Warringah Road (State route A38), connecting Roseville in the west with Brookvale in the east; the north-south Forest Way, starting at Warringah Road in Frenchs Forest and heading north through Belrose to Terrey Hills, connecting with Mona Vale Road (8 km); and the north-south Wakehurst Parkway (State route 22), starting at Narrabeen in the northeast, crossing Frenchs Forest Road and Warringah Road in Frenchs Forest, and heading south to Seaforth, leading to the Spit Bridge.
 Following any of these three major roads lead to the only three road routes in and out of the Northern Beaches district.

 The intersection of Wakehurst Parkway and Warringah Road was the scene of multiple high speed collisions following the opening of the Wakehurst Parkway in 1946.
 In an attempt to improve safety a blinking light was suspended above the intersection to warn motorists of the danger, which earned the intersection the enduring name of 'The Blinking Light'.

 Buses

 CDC NSW connects Frenchs Forest with Chatswood railway station in the west, Westfield Warringah Mall shopping centre at Brookvale in the east and Terrey Hills in the north, with bus services running to Town Hall station in the Sydney central business district.
-Keolis Downer Northern Beaches runs a number of bus lines through the Frenchs Forest area, including the 160X bus service which connects Chatswood to Dee Why, and other services to Manly and Narrabeen.
+Keolis Northern Beaches runs a number of bus lines through the Frenchs Forest area, including the 160X bus service which connects Chatswood to Dee Why, and other services to Manly and Narrabeen.